department-of-veterans-affairs/va.gov-team/products/ask-va/design/Statuses and triggers.md

 ## Future work

 - Review statuses and their descriptions with Veterans and other submitters.
-- Develop a different workflow for how things are closed and solved that allows for more granular states.
+- Develop a different workflow for how things are `Solved` that allows for more granular states and is more clear for the submitter.
 - Consider a feature that allows the _submitter_ to indicate when their question has been solved, instead of the agent.

 ## Legacy statuses for reference